h8pewou/homelab/README.md

 </p>

 * Self healing will take a long time, even if you use multiple threads (see instructions below).
 * The instructions below will not setup any redundancy besides the replication in GlusterFS.
 In this configuration, two failing disks in the same volume will lead to data loss.
-You can tackle this by adding more disks and using RAID as an example.
+You can tackle this by adding more disks or using RAID.
   * Alternatively you can also add more cluster nodes (with more disks) to further improve availability and reduce the chance of data loss.
 Having three nodes also negates the need of an arbiter machine, thus making the setup more straightforward for both PVE and Gluster.
   * These setups can be wildly different from the one described below.
 I strongly recommend you to read and understand the [Setting up GlusterFS Volumes](https://docs.gluster.org/en/latest/Administrator-Guide/Setting-Up-Volumes/) page.